CommunityToolkit/WindowsCommunityToolkit/Microsoft.Toolkit/Diagnostics/Generated/Guard.md

 ## How to make changes

 If you need to change an API that is declared in a template, or to add a new one, just edit the right `.tt` file and save it: Visual Studio will take care of updating the generated `.g.cs` file automatically.
 Don't make changes to those generated `.g.cs` files directly, as those will be overwritten as soon as their source template is updated.

+Note that all the `.g.cs` files are checked in into the repository, so if you do make changes to a template file, make sure to also include the updated `.g.cs` file in your commits.